MICHEL-Hugo/SDCI-REOC_Projet/README.md

-# Project README
+# Software Defined Network & Virtual Network Function: Monitoring and Adaptation

 ## Overview
-This project describes the topology of a network by creating gateways that simulates the data received by sensor networks.
-Then it is monitored and create a solution to adress the problem of sudden increase in data traffic load of one of the node.
+This project outlines the topology of a basic IoT network by simulating devices that act as sensors, sending data to gateways.
+The gateways then transit the data to an application server.

+The primary aim of this project is to explore **Software-Defined Networking (SDN)** and **Virtual Network Functions (VNF)** by implementing two main functionalities:

+1. **Overload Detection**
+   - Monitors traffic to identify and respond to congestion on network nodes.

+2. **Regulation Mechanism**
+   - Implements a dynamic solution to redistribute traffic when overloads are detected.

+Follow the steps below to set up the network topology and implement the specified functionalities:

 ---

 ## Docker Images
+Docker images are stored in the [dockers](https://github.com/MICHEL-Hugo/SDCI-REOC_Projet/tree/main/dockers) file.
+Use the following functions to build the necessary Docker images for the project.

 ### 1. `host`